-In the case that there is only a 'call-reason' or 'verified' parameter or any future parameters that may be defined and no need for a purpose parameter with no associated URI the null data URI, "data:" is used as the URI.
+For 'call-reason' or 'verified' parameters defined in this document that do not require an associated URI or for future parameters that do not require an associated URI, the Call-Info header field URI should be set to the null data URI, "data:".
 The purpose parameter "jcard", defined in this document, is used to avoid any conflicts or confusion with existing implementations and previously defined purpose parameters.
 As an example: